ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 CONNECT-IP is defined as a protocol that can be used with the Extended CONNECT method, where the value of the ":protocol" pseudo-header is "connect-ip".

+The ":method" pseudo-header field will be set to CONNECT and the ":scheme" pseudo-header field will be set to "https".

 The ":authority" pseudo-header field contains the host and port of the proxy, not an individual endpoint with which a connection is desired.

-CONNECT-IP uses variables in the path to determine the scope of the request for packet proxying.
-The optional variable "target" contains a hostname or IP address of a specific host to which the client wants to proxy packets.
+Variables specified via the path query parameter (sent in the ":path" pseudo-header field) are used to determine the scope of the request, such as requesting full-tunnel IP packet forwarding, or a specific proxied flow {{scope}}.

+Along with a request, the client can send a REGISTER_DATAGRAM_CONTEXT capsule
+{{!I-D.ietf-masque-h3-datagram}} to negotiate support for sending IP packets in HTTP Datagrams {{packet-handling}}.

 Any 2xx (Successful) response indicates that the proxy is willing to open an IP forwarding path between it and the client.
 Any response other than a successful